-- See Office A for Application for Extended Leave form.
-If travelling interstate or overseas you will be required to provide a copy of airline tickets - Students are expected to maintain a program of study while on attendance exemption and make arrangements to catch up missed work.
-Tests/assessment tasks missed due to extended leave in Years 10 - 12 may be awarded a zero.
+- Applying for extended leave Students who require a leave of absence of longer than one week should complete the 'Application for extended leave' form.
+Return this form to the principal, with a letter attached from parents stating the reason and dates of absence, as soon as possible before going on leave.
+Please also attach a copy of flight ticket or travel itinerary.
+See more information on the school website: Rules and policies Canterbury Girls High School - Students are expected to maintain a program of study while on attendance exemption and make arrangements to catch up missed work.
+Tests/assessment tasks missed due to extended leave in Years 10 12 may be awarded a zero.
 In Years 7, 8 and 9 arrangements for assessment are at the discretion of Head Teachers.